sierisimo/publications/TalkDSLWithKotlin/README-en.md

 For every property on our final `Json` we want to allow a call on our DSL to something like: `addProperty` or just `property` to make it more readable, as our function is `buildJson` the `property` function can be understood as adding a new property more than querying.

-To make this possible we can create independant functions or simply add them as methods to the `Json` class:
+To make this possible we can create individual functions or simply add them as methods to the `Json` class:

 ```kotlin
 class Json {